Community Connectedness for Suicide Prevention

-Building upon the strength of rural communities, these programs can create networks of support for people who may have suicidal ideation or have lost someone who died by suicide.
-They may also be help in addressing social isolation, a public health issue and risk factor for suicide.
+Building upon the strength of rural communities, community connectedness programs can create networks of support for people who may have suicidal ideation or have lost someone to suicide.
+They may also help in addressing social isolation, a public health issue and risk factor for suicide, though it can be hard to reach those who choose to remain isolated.

 Program Clearinghouse Examples